We design content, so that it is easy to scan read, understand and absorb.

-Next we create the content as a lo-fi prototype.
+Next, we create the content as a lo-fi prototype.
 This could simply be a Word document.
-Or it could be a clickable user journey flow created in Marvel.
-We would test this with your users, iterate and then supply it to you or input it to your system on-site.
+Or it could be a clickable user journey flow created in Miro, Marvel, Figma or GitHub.

-Tools we use, and recommend
+Tools we use

 Answer the public

 - static content sharing details about a service or product

 This all needs to be written in clear, inclusive language, and presented in the most user-centred, accessible way.

 Sometimes called UX microcopy, this is shorter content that helps steer a user through their online journey.
 It can include:

 - step by step content for path to purchase, online booking or other transaction